RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   $ java -version

-  The JAVA_HOME environment variable should be set.
-If it is not, the application will try to find it.
-There are many guides that explain how to do this, but these basic steps should get you started for a single user.

-  1. Find the path to Java by running:

-  $ whereis java

-  2. Add the location of your Java installation to your .bash_profile:

-  export JAVA_HOME=/path/to/your/java
+  The start script will try to find java on the path, using 'which java'.

+  If this is not what you want, e.g. because you have multiple java versions on your system, or you just don't want to have it on the normal path, then you can specify a java installation explicitly by setting the JAVA_HOME directory.

+  Beware that JAVA_HOME should not point to the java executable itself, but the installation directory of your java distribution.
+The executable is expected here:
+      $JAVA_HOME/bin/java

 = At least 1GB of free memory

   For performance this tool keeps a lot of data in memory.
 This also helps multi-threading